icsboyx/rustbotx/README.md

 ## Special Thanks

 This project was inspired by the Twitch channel of [Prof. Andrea Pollini](https://www.twitch.tv/profandreapollini) and the supportive Twitch community.
-Thanks to their encouragement and feedback, this bot was created to enhance the Twitch chat experience.
-Special thanks also go to the developers of Pygame and gTTS for their excellent libraries.
+Thanks to their encouragement and feedback!